vuongvtrinh/vuongvtrinh.github.io/code/content/post/trading-analysis-bot.md

 date = "2018-01-01"

 # Project title.
-title = "Trading Analysis Chatbot"
+title = "A Telegram chatbot for data-driven analytics of crypto-market on Binance"

 # Project summary to display on homepage.
 summary = "A Telegram chatbot for data-driven analytics of crypto-market on Binance."